-

 Graphy is a platform equally beneficial to new and old players in the educator economy.

-It provides an array of features for you to launch your courses as a beginner and advanced marketing tools to get your sales numbers up and make it to the top.
-Trusted by the best in the business, it is one platform that you can definitely rely on for years to come.
+It provides an array of features to launch your courses as a beginner and advanced marketing tools to increase your sales numbers and reach the top.
+Trusted by the best in the business, it is one platform you can rely on for years.

 Course Creation

-Whether you want to launch self-paced or instructor-led courses or you wish to schedule your content as per dates and specific time intervals, you have complete control of it.
+Whether you want to launch self-paced or instructor-led courses or schedule your content according to dates and specific time intervals, you have complete control.

 2. Thinkific